mattiasflodin/reckless/doc/performance.md

 across CPU cores, each measured thread is forced to run on a specific CPU core by setting the thread affinity.
 I have applied a moving average filter to the performance charts because noise would otherwise make it difficult to compare the lines.
-The size of the moving average window varies depending on the test;
-I made it just large enough to make the chart comprehensible.
+The size of the moving average window varies depending on the scnario; I made it just large enough to make the chart comprehensible.

 For tests that only measure total execution time, `std::chrono::steady_clock` is used.

 Periodic calls
 ==============
 ![Periodic calls performance
-chart](images/performance_periodic_calls_all_1.png)
+chart](images/performance_periodic_calls_all.png)

+In this scenario we simulate a single-threaded program that makes regular calls to the log, but not so often that the buffer is anywhere near filling up.
+Other than logging, the disk is not busy doing anything.
+It is the most forgiving scenario but it is probably also very common in interactive applications.
+The two asynchronous libraries predictably perform much better than the synchronous ones, since they do not have to wait for the I/O calls.
+Notably they also have a more predictable execution time.
+Since the synchronous alternatives dwarf the asynchronous ones on the chart, here is the same chart with only the asynchronous libraries.

+![Periodic calls performance chart for asynchronous libraries](images/performance_periodic_calls_all.png)